Warren Bruene W5OLY (SK)

 The Warren Bruene Award for Outstanding Service

 Beginning in 2014, this prestigious award has been given by the RWK membership to honor Warren’s memory at the klub’s annual President’s Dinner.
 Warren Bruene W5OLY (SK) was a giant in the field of HF communication and the closest thing to a celebrity we’ve had in the RWK.
-The Bruene Award was proposed as a way for RWK members to recognize a RWK Member that has an outstanding history of distinguished service to the RWK.
+The Bruene Award was proposed as a way to recognize a RWK Member that has an outstanding history of distinguished service to the RWK.
 Recipients of the Warren Bruene Award include: